 Iron is an essential part of a protein called hemoglobin, which transfers oxygen from the lungs to tissues throughout the human body.
 Iron also helps to support the metabolism, is essential for development and growth, and plays an integral role in cellular function, the creation of hormones, and the health of connective tissues.
 When the body suffers from an iron deficiency, red blood cells aren’t able to carry enough oxygen to the body.
 This may cause fatigue, headaches, brittle nails, and shortness of breath, to name just a few of the many symptoms of anemia.

-The Recommended Dietary Allowances (RDAs) — provided by the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies (IOM) — states that adult females should ingest between 15 and 18 milligrams and adult males should be ingesting between 8 and 11 milligrams.
+The Recommended Dietary Allowances (RDAs) — provided by the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies (IOM) — states that adult females should ingest between 15 and 18 milligrams, and adult males should ingest between 8 and 11 milligrams.
 Some of the most iron-rich foods include meats and eggs, which means plant-based, vegetarian, and vegan diets lack a large amount of the necessary iron intake.

 With that said, while initially, this may pose a challenge, there are a host of plant-based foods and corresponding delicious recipes that have large quantities of iron to help fight anemia!